Squidyu/github-trending/README.md

 ## C#

+* 【2025-05-24】[skills / secure-repository-supply-chain](https://github.com/skills/secure-repository-supply-chain) - Secure your supply chain, understand dependencies in your environment, know about vulnerabilities in those dependencies and patch them
 * 【2025-05-23】[microsoft / Agents](https://github.com/microsoft/Agents) - The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.
 * 【2025-05-22】[clawsoftware / clawPDF](https://github.com/clawsoftware/clawPDF) - Open Source Virtual (Network) Printer for Windows that allows you to create PDFs, OCR text, and print images, with advanced features usually available only in enterprise solutions.
 * 【2025-05-13】[GhostPack / SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) - SharpDPAPI is a C# port of some Mimikatz DPAPI functionality.